 We strive to ensure that the Botanical Garden, its buildings, and its tour vehicles are accessible.
 However, due to the Garden’s naturally varied topography, portions of the historic landscape may be inaccessible.
 An Accessibility Map and Information guide is available at the Garden or can be downloaded here.
 Please note that this is a large file and will take a few minutes to download.

-Designated parking locations are found near the Conservatory and Mosholu Gate entrances as well as at the Watson Education building and offsite at The New York Botanical Garden Parking Garage.
+Designated parking locations are found near the Main and Mosholu Entrances as well as at the Watson Education building and offsite at The New York Botanical Garden Parking Garage.

-Wheelchairs are available to borrow free of charge on a first-come, first-served basis at the Leon Levy Visitor Center, Mosholu Gate, and Bedford Park Gate.
+Wheelchairs are available to borrow free of charge on a first-come, first-served basis at the Leon Levy Visitor Center, Mosholu Entrance, Bedford Park Gate and East Gate.
 Reservations are not accepted.
 An ID must be left with Visitor Services.
 Wheelchair lifts are located in the Enid A. Haupt Conservatory and at the entrance to the Library building.

 All Ticketing Booths and Trams are equipped with T-coil compatible induction loops.
 Additionally, Assistive Listening Devices and T-coil compatible neck loops are available in Ross Hall and for Guided Tours.
 Please ask a staff member for assistance.